rayniel95/rayniel95.github.io/docs/index.md

 - implemented project CompanyName:ProjectName (see in Projects section)

 Co-workers:
-My Friend Name (with linkedin link)
-My Other Friend (this friend is not on linkedin)
-... more friends (up to 15)
+My Friend Name (with linkedin link and researchgate), My Other Friend (with linkedin link and researchgate) ... more friends (up to 15)

 Usefull links with descriptions: